abustamantes/Advancing-Deep-Packet-Inspection-in-SDNs-A-Comparative-Analysis-of-P4-and-OpenFlow-Programmability/README.md

   ### Performance:
   P4 implementations generally outperformed OpenFlow in terms of processing speed and flexibility.
   ### Resource Utilization:
-  Data Plane-Centric DPI showed lower latency and resource usage, proving its effectiveness in high-speed network environments.
+  Data Plane-Centric DPI with P4 showed lower latency and resource usage, proving its effectiveness in high-speed network environments.
-  ### Scalability:
+  ### Accuracy:
-  The P4runtime-based approach demonstrated greater scalability, handling larger data volumes without significant degradation in performance.
+  Data Plane-Centric DPI with P4 had the better threat accuracy detection than OpenFlow-based DPI and P4runtime-based DPI for our URL filtering and SQL command filtering applications.